justin-tpb/TaxIDs-to-SankeyMATIC/README.md

 # TaxIDs to SankeyMATIC
-This script fetches taxonomic information from the Entrez database using a list of TaxIDs and outputs user-selected taxonomic ranks to a file.
-A ready-to-use code of the taxonomic distribution is then generated for visualization with [SankeyMATIC](https://sankeymatic.com/).
+This script retrieves taxonomic information from the Entrez database using a list of TaxIDs, outputs the data in user-selected taxonomic ranks to a file, and generates ready-to-use code for visualizing the taxonomic distribution with [SankeyMATIC](https://sankeymatic.com/).

 ## Features
-* Fetch taxonomic information from Entrez for specified TaxIDs.
+* Fetch taxonomic information from Entrez for up to 10,000 specified TaxIDs.
-* Output the fetched data with user-selectable taxonomic ranks.
+* Export the retrieved data to a CSV file, allowing users to select specific taxonomic ranks.
-* Generate code compatible with SankeyMATIC for visualizing the taxonomic distribution of the TaxIDs, sorted by hierarchy and count.
+* Generate SankeyMATIC-compatible code for visualizing the taxonomic distribution of the selected ranks, sorted by hierarchy and count.
-* Optional grouping of taxa with low counts to reduce clutter in the Sankey diagram.
+* Group taxa with low counts to declutter the Sankey diagram using a user-defined threshold.
+* Specify an email address, as required by NCBI.

 ## Prerequisites